-Information about Tausert tomb Luxor KV 14 Luxor
+Tausert tomb Luxor KV 14 Luxor information, tours, prices, booking

 Tausert tomb Luxor KV 14 known in fact as Tawosret and Setnakht tomb.
 It indeed is one of the most unusual tombs in the Valley of the Kings.
 Moreover, Tausert tomb Luxor is also one of the largest tombs in the Valley of Kings.
 It encompasses two complete burial chambers.
 The tomb open and known since antiquity.
 Between 1983 and 1987, it studied in detail by Hartwig Altenmiller.
 Tausert tomb Luxor built by Tausert, a queen and wife of Sethos II who later ruled Egypt as Pharaoh.
 The tomb shows four distinct phases of construction.
 The beginning was when Tausert was still the queen.
 The construction thus ordered by Seti II.
 The second phase of construction occurred after the death of Seti II.
 It was under the reign of King Siptah.

 King Siptah allowed the construction to go on much as Seti II had instructed.
 During this period, a sarcophagus hall created for the Tausert tomb Luxor.
 But it not of course designed as a king’s burial chamber.
 Around 1190 BC, Tausert became the co-regent of Siptah.
 Furthermore, she accepted the royal regalia and and began work on the second burial chamber.
 It was with the proper dimensions for a king.
 In fact, the entrance to Tausert tomb Luxor and the corridors had to enlarge.
 It is to accommodate the size of what was now to be a royal coffin.
 Around 1187 BC, Queen Tausert actually ascended to the thrown of Egypt as Pharaoh.
 She also ordered modifications to the tomb to reflect her exclusive royal status.